joejenett/iwebthings/_posts/2021-07-12-changes-to-the-i-webthings-hub.md

 </footer>

 <div class="comment-content e-content p-summary p-name" itemprop="text name description">
-<p>I created another feed which has the same 4 key sites plus jenett.wiki and joe.ideas (6 sites total) – <a href="http://www.rssmix.com/u/13172921/rss.xml" rel="nofollow ugc">http://www.rssmix.com/u/13172921/rss.xml</a></p>
+<p>I created another feed which has the same 4 key sites plus jenett.wiki and joe.ideas (6 sites total) – <a title="no longer available" rel="nofollow ugc">http://www.rssmix.com/u/13172921/rss.xml</a></p>
 <p>I’ll include this information in the upcoming write-up about the changes to my web.</p>
 <p>Hope you find it useful. 😎</p>
 <p>update 07/17/21: Neither of these combined feeds are reliable (and I don’t recommend them).
 Today’s early morning posts still aren’t showing up as of 7:00 p.m.
 Oh well.</p>